listlessbird/poland-ai-ts-workshop/exercises/09-memory/09.4-semantic-recall-on-memories/explainer/readme.md

 );
 ```

 Since memories are pretty small, you could probably fetch up to 30, 40, 50 without impacting context too much.

 Try running the exercise locally, getting into conversation with the LLM, seeing what memories get pulled out and using console logs to check on the memories that are being loaded.

 ## Steps To Complete

-- Review the query rewriter implementation that generates keywords and search queries.
+- [ ] Review the query rewriter implementation that generates keywords and search queries.
-- Understand how the `searchMemories` function works with both embeddings and BM25.
+  - [ ] Understand how the `searchMemories` function works with both embeddings and BM25.
-- Observe how Reciprocal Rank Fusion merges search results.
+  - [ ] Observe how Reciprocal Rank Fusion merges search results.
-- Examine how top memories are formatted and passed to the LLM.
+  - [ ] Examine how top memories are formatted and passed to the LLM.

-- Test the system by running conversations and checking console logs.
+- [ ] Test the system by running conversations and checking console logs.

-- Experiment with different memory limits to see the impact on context and performance
-- Review how embeddings are created and stored with memories
+- [ ] Review how embeddings are created and stored with memories